get-sporty/getsporty_backend/README.md

   loc : <ref to field>,
   num_players : 24, #2 cricket teams, event should send start notification to players once it hits this amount subscribed : 2, #num of players in game
-  }
+  time_created: current_timestamp, #time the event was created, in the future it could refer to scheduled time of game }
 ```